rivierasolutions/state.js/README.md

 - `newState: { [key:string]:any } | [ { path: string, value: any } ]` - Either a partial `object` that will
 be merged into the current *View State*, or an `Array` of path's within the *View State* to modify, and their respective new values.
+- `origin: string|undefined` - This value will be passed in the detail of the `StateUpdated` event after this update has completed.
+Default value is `"controller"`.

 #### Return type